TechnicalPursuit/TIBET/README.md

 # TIBET

-TIBET is a seamless <a href="https://github.com/TechnicalPursuit/TIBET/wiki#stack">front-end framework</a>
+TIBET is a seamless <a href="https://github.com/TechnicalPursuit/TIBET/wiki#stack">web client stack</a>
 blending the best features of today's modern JavaScript modules with a powerful set of <a href="https://github.com/TechnicalPursuit/TIBET/wiki#tools">development tools</a>.

-Designed specifically for large-scale Enterprise and Government-class web applications, TIBET is more like Smalltalk than Scheme, bringing tag-driven development, advanced OO, and immersive development to JavaScript.
+Designed for large-scale web applications, TIBET is more like Smalltalk than Scheme, bringing immersive, object-oriented, tag-centered development to JavaScript.

 # Installation